paulmotey/sdlglxo/README.md

+Did a seriously foolish thing then:

+Did a pull and it wiped out my .cproject and .project files ARGHHH!

+:boom: :scream: :cry: :confused: :sob: :rage: :pray: :hourglass: :shipit:

+:sunglasses: Fixed now but took an hour to restore flags/libs/paths/compiler and such

 Made file deletions on the server (.cproject) of untracked files and I want to see if that creates a problem for commits.
 (Which it does) "non-fast forward" error